-Subject to the terms and conditions contained in the Underwriting Agreement, the Underwriters named below (the "Underwriters") have severally agreed to purchase from the Company, and the Company has agreed to sell to each of the Underwriters, the number of shares of Common Stock set forth below opposite their respective names at the offering price less the underwriting discounts set forth on the cover of this Prospectus Supplement.
+Subject to the terms and conditions contained in the Underwriting Agreement, the Underwriters named below have severally agreed to purchase from the Company, and the Company has agreed to sell to each of the Underwriters, for whom Donaldson, Lufkin & Jenrette Securities Corporation, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Prudential Securities Incorporated and Smith Barney Inc. are acting as representatives (the "Representatives"), the number of shares of Common Stock set forth below opposite their respective names at the offering price less the underwriting discounts set forth on the cover of this Prospectus Supplement.

 UNDERWRITER NUMBER OF SHARES

-Donaldson, Lufkin & Jenrette Securities Corporation 1,250,000
+Donaldson, Lufkin & Jenrette Securities Corporation

-Incorporated 1,250,000

-Prudential Securities Incorporated 1,250,000
+Prudential Securities Incorporated

-Smith Barney Inc 1,250,000

 Total 5,000,000